yboulaamane/QSARBoost/README.md

 # QSARBoost
 <img width="975" height="453" alt="image" src="https://github.com/user-attachments/assets/fa3941d1-4b95-4e8c-a6b4-2e9514d3e583" />

 QSARBoost is a Python framework for developing gradient boosting–powered QSAR models for molecular property prediction and virtual screening.
-This release applies QSARBoost to the repurposing of DrugBank compounds as SIRT2 inhibitors, but it can be adapted for any regression-based QSAR task.
+This repository applies QSARBoost to the repurposing of DrugBank compounds as SIRT2 inhibitors, but it can be adapted for any regression-based QSAR task.

 ## Libraries used
 **Python 3.x**